Kitware/iMSTK/Docs/source/PbdModel.rst

 Deformable Volumetric Tissue
 --------------------------------

-For volumetric deformable tissues we use meshes made of tetrahedrons.
-There are two setups.
-Either use **PbdVolumeConstraint** & **PbdDistanceConstraint** constraints.
-Or use **PbdFemConstraint** constraints.
+For volumetric deformable tissues discretized with tetrahedrons may be used.
+With the tetrahedrons one may either use (a) **PbdVolumeConstraint** & **PbdDistanceConstraint** constraints Or (b) use **PbdFemConstraint** constraints.
 The FEM constraints are more accurate than the volume+distance.
-However, they are much slower meaning you may not be able to achieve the target element count or timestep, iteration count, & stiffness.
+However, they are much slower in that one may not be able to achieve the target element count or timestep, iteration count, & stiffness.
 The volume constraints behave well with sign inversion, recovering well from inverted tetrahedrons.

 .. image:: media/PbdModel/tissue2.png
   :width: 400